Exam forms

 Rescheduled exam for a cancelled written exam (on-site exam)

-In each exam period, a permanent scheme has been established for extraordinary days to hold any rescheduled exams.
+In each exam period, a permanent scheme has been established for extraordinary days to hold rescheduled exams.
 A rescheduled exam is only to be used as an absolute emergency procedure if, in exceptional cases, a written exam (on-site exam) for a course cannot be held as planned after all options for holding the exam as planned have been exhausted.

 A rescheduled exam is an offer to the students, which lapses if they decide not to take advantage of it.
 Students who do not take advantage of an offer of a rescheduled exam will not have used an exam attempt.
 Students can only participate in a new exam at the earliest the next time a (re)exam is offered.